If you are registered in the 2022/23 school year please click to access the portal.

 This page will outline AsIAm’s Autism Friendly School Programme, which seeks to enact autism-friendly practices on a school-wide level.
 The programme is not to be confused with our school talks, which can be accessed here.

 AsIAm, in cooperation with the Joint Managerial Body and Irish Primary Principal’s Network, began conducting an Autism-Friendly Schools Pilot with 118 National and Secondary Schools across Ireland.
-Participating schools were supported in reflecting on their practise, identifying challenges and solutions, creating an inclusive culture and building knowledge and understanding of autism amongst staff and students.
+Participating schools were supported in reflecting on their practice, identifying challenges and solutions, creating an inclusive culture and building knowledge and understanding of autism amongst staff and students.
+To date, we have worked with over 400 schools across the country.

 The project aims to support schools in the provision of inclusive educational placements for autistic children and young people alongside specialist provision.
 It is designed to reaffirm good practice and support those wishing to foster a school culture that is inclusive of autistic students.
 The project will cover the following areas: